Fishing rights removed from dried-up Lollycocks pond

 Concerns over welfare for fish stocks and broader wildlife escalated over the summer as the long-running drought conditions and lack of rain led to water levels in the pond dropping to dangerous levels, putting them at risk.

-It is not only the lack of water and resulting shortage of oxygen that has caused a small number of fish deaths in recent months, but also careless littering and discarding of angling debris such as lines, hooks, broken rods and dead fish that impact on the welfare of aquatic life, birds and mammals.
+But it is not only the lack of water and resulting shortage of oxygen that has caused a small number of fish deaths in recent months says the council, also “careless littering and discarding of angling debris” such as lines, hooks, broken rods and dead fish that has had impact on the welfare of aquatic life, birds and mammals.

-Lollycocks Field is a designated Local Nature Reserve owned by North Kesteven District Council and managed by Hill Holt Wood.
-In recent years a project to enhance access, habitat and biodiversity within the reserve and adjacent River Slea has been beneficial, and the removal of angling should help further in re-establishing a natural balance.
+Lollycocks Field is a designated Local Nature Reserve owned by North Kesteven District Council and managed by Hill Holt Wood rangers.
+In recent years a project to enhance access, habitat and biodiversity within the reserve and adjacent River Slea has been beneficial, and it is hoped the removal of angling should help further in re-establishing a natural balance.

 “This year’s low water has made it even harder for wildlife to thrive as low water also has less oxygen in it.
 We’ve been monitoring the pond, and when we saw the fish starting to suffer, we took prompt action to save them,” he said.